 Workaround

 Unfortunately, there is no definitive fix for this issue.
-They are related to the way Excel/Powerpoint/Word handle exports between applications.
+They are related to the way Excel/Powerpoint/Word handles exports between applications.
 Still, we recommend to:

 - Keep your zoom level/DPI scaling to 100%.
 It won't fix the problem, but it will avoid additional issues.

 - Use the 'as shown on screen' mode if you really need to minimize differences between applications.
-For the vast majority of our users, we recommend using 'as shown when printed' to keep your work consistent when coediting a document.
+For most users, we recommend using 'as shown when printed' to keep your work consistent when coediting a document.
 You can find more information about the differences between these two modes in this article.

 Border display

-When exporting a table from Excel to PowerPoint or Word, some borders might look thinner than they were in Excel.
-This is caused by the fact that the borders are so thin that Office displays them by rounding up the width to the nearest pixel size.
+When exporting a table from Excel to PowerPoint or Word, some borders might look thinner than in Excel.
+This is caused by the fact that the borders are so thin that Office displays them by rounding the width to the nearest pixel size.

-If you zoom on the exported content, the width of the borders will most likely go back to normal.
+If you zoom on the exported content, the borders' width will most likely return to normal.

 If you see this issue by exporting a table using 'as shown on screen', the borders might look thinner because the selection doesn't include the top and left borders when using a thicker border option.

-You could solve this by also selecting the cells adjacent to the top and left borders, but they will appear on the export so it won't have the right dimensions.
+You could solve this by selecting the cells adjacent to the top and left borders, but they will appear on the export, so it won't have the correct dimensions.